What to do before you go

 - Adaptors: Remember to check which type of adaptor you'll need when you're abroad.
 European electrical adaptors are 2-pin plugs, so if you're taking any devices with British electrical plugs, make sure you buy at least two electrical travel plug adaptors.

-- Make sure you have sufficient funds for the first couple of weeks while you're there
+- Make sure you have sufficient funds/plan your finances for the first couple of weeks while you're there and avoid carrying large amounts of cash with you.

 Your permission to travel and insurance while you’re overseas

-When you're away on your placement, you'll need travel insurance.
-Our own Royal and Sun Alliance insurance covers all students and exchanges, with no additional cost to you.
-First, you’ll need to complete the Permission to Travel form, and download and keep the following documents:
+When you're away on your approved placement, you'll need travel insurance.
+Our own Royal and Sun Alliance insurance cover is at no additional cost to you.
+You must complete the Permission to Travel form as part of the process.

-If you don't complete the Permission to Travel form, you may not be granted permission to travel and you won't be covered by the university’s insurance during your placement.
+If you don't complete the Permission to Travel form, you will not be granted permission to travel and you won't be covered by the university’s insurance during your overseas placement.

 You'll need to check that the University Insurance covers all your needs adequately – if it doesn't, you'll need to purchase additional private insurance.